luscalima/donnees/README.md

 > ⚠️ The project is under development and does not yet have its first stable version in production

+## Main concepts

+Below is the definition of the main concepts present within the tool.
+Their understanding is necessary for any act of development contribution to the project to be made appropriately.

+> The **donnees** project is heavily inspired by the [brmodelo](https://sourceforge.net/projects/brmodelo/) tool.
+So if you want to have an overview of what it will offer at first, feel free to check it out.

+### Project

+A **project** in donnees is like a directory where you can organize and group your modeling documents.
+You can create projects for different purposes, making it easier to organize and access your [models](#model).

+### Model

+A model in donnees refers to files created to maintain a certain type of modeling.
+These documents are automatically saved in the cloud and can be accessed from any device with internet and that can display the application properly.

+## Roadmap

+To see our roadmap, access the project wiki [page](https://github.com/luscalima/donnees/wiki/Roadmap).

 ## License

 [MIT](https://opensource.org/license/MIT)